anka-raab/SLM_phase_control_V2/README.md

 - "vimba_driver" contains drivers to communicate with the MCP camera.

-"ressources" contains diverses images and references phase map.
+"ressources" contains diverse images and references phase map.

 - "background" contains the wavefront correction images for the SLMs provided by their manufacturer.